On the Parameterized Complexity of Learning First-Order Logic: Fixed-parameter Tractable Learning

 for all distinct \(z,z' \in Z\) and

 Note that \(R' \leq R\), where \(R\) is the radius from the \((R,s)\)-splitter game defined in the very beginning of the proof.
 We will see in the proof of \cref{lem:projection} why we need \(\big((k+2)(2r+1)\big)\)-neighbourhoods.
-Suppose that \(Z=\{z_1, \dots, z_{\ell''}\}\), where \(\ell'' \leq \ell' \leq \ell\).
-For every \(j \in [\ell'']\), let~\(w_j\) together with the radius \(R'\) be Splitter's answer if Connector picks \(z_j\) in the (modified) \((R,s)\)-splitter game on \(G\).
-Note that we only consider possible picks \(z_j\in Z\) and not arbitrary choices.
+Suppose that \(Z=\{z_1, \dots, z_{\ell''}\}\), where \(\ell'' \leq \ell' \leq \ell^*\).
+For every \(j \in [\ell'']\), let~\(w_j\) be Splitter's answer if Connector picks \(z_j\) together with the radius \(R'\) in the (modified) \((R,s)\)-splitter game on \(G\).
+Note that we consider only possible picks \(z_j\in Z\) and not arbitrary choices.
 The reason why Splitter's answers to the \(z_j\) suffice is that if we can identify every node in \(\neighb{R'}{G}{Z}\), then we can solve (almost) all conflicts consisting of vectors of vertices from that set.
 Essentially, Splitter guarantees that after removing a certain set of points (her answers in the splitter game), every node in the neighbourhood can be identified in at most \(s-(i+1)\) steps if she had a winning strategy for the current graph in \(s-i\) steps (which is guaranteed by the construction of \(G^i\)).

-We then choose the vertices \(\hat w^i = (w_1, \dots, w_{\ell})\) as parameters in step \(i\), where \(w_j \coloneqq w_{\ell''}\) for all \(j \in \{\ell''+1, \dots, \ell\}\).
+We then choose the vertices \(\hat w^i = (w_1, \dots, w_{\ell^*})\) as parameters in step \(i\), where \(w_j \coloneqq w_{\ell''}\) for all \(j \in \{\ell''+1, \dots, \ell^*\}\).
 With those parameters, we can now define the next graph \(G^{i+1}\) and the next set of examples \(\Lambda^{i+1}\).